Culture of Serbia: Religion

+Other notable monasteries include Žiča Monastery, Banjska Monastery, Mileševa Monastery, Gradac Monastery, Morača Monastery, Monastery of the Holy Archangels, Matejče Monastery, Church of St. Achillius and many others.

 Later, with the arrival of the Ottoman Empire, one group of Serbs converted to Islam.
 Their modern descendants are considered to be members of the Gorani and Bosniak ethnic groups.
 The Serbian Orthodox Church was the westernmost bastion of Eastern Orthodox Christianity in Europe, which shaped its historical fate through contacts with Catholicism and Islam.

 During World War II the Serbs, who lived in a wide area, were persecuted by various peoples and organisations.
 Catholic Croats within the Independent State of Croatia recognised the Serbs only as "Croats of the Eastern Greek faith".
 They held the ideological view that one third of the Serbs were to be murdered, one third were to be converted and the last third expelled.
 This view led to the deaths of at least 700,000 people, the religious conversion of 250,000 as well as mass expulsion.

 According to the 2011 Serbian census, 6,079,396 people (84.6%) identified themselves as Christian Orthodox, five per cent Roman Catholic, three per cent Muslim and one per cent Protestant.